 Community Charity Airshow

 Arrive early to avoid traffic!
 Gates open at 11 AM.
-Flying show 2 PM — 5 PM.
+UPDATED - FLYING SHOW NOW STARTS AT 1 PM.

 Formed in 1967, the team continue to perform thrilling aerobatic shows and breathtaking fly pasts in their CT-114 Tutor jet.
 The Snowbirds are honoured to uphold their proud legacy to inspire all Canadians by showcasing the skill, professionalism, and teamwork of the men and women of the Canadian Armed Forces.